 Okay, wait.
 What is it again?
-Dry brushing?
+Dry brushing skin?
 When I first heard about it, I shrugged in dismay, thinking I was entering yet another dark gorge I didn’t want to enter in the first place.
 But then, I dug a little deeper.
 Did my research, tried my hands at it, and understood that it takes just five extra minutes of my morning routine and gives me amazing results.
 I am okay with that trade-off.
 Which is why I want you to take a chance!
-Learn about it, and do ask us questions at the end of this article.

 Table Of Contents

 Dry brushing is not rocket science.
 It is exactly the way you would brush your face with a massage brush, except you do it without any product.
 You don’t need any aesthetician or beautician or dermatologist to intervene as the process is straightforward.
+Then how to dry brush your skin?
 The idea is to run a dry brush over your body to remove the dead skin cells that can make your skin rough and uneven.

 Apart from the aesthetics, dry brushing is another form of skin massage that also improves your blood circulation, offers lymphatic support, and even reduces cellulite.
 There is more to the benefits!